PEP 1 – PEP Purpose and Guidelines

 - The forum is appropriate to the PEP’s topic.

 - The thread is publicly available on the web so that all interested parties can participate.

 - The discussion is subject to the Python Community Code of Conduct.

 - A direct link to the current discussion thread is provided in the PEP

 The PEPs category of the Python Discourse is the preferred choice for most new PEPs, whereas historically the Python-Dev mailing list was commonly used.
-Some specialized topics have specific venues, such as Typing-SIG for typing PEPs or the Packaging category on the Python Discourse for packaging PEPs.
+Some specialized topics have specific venues, such as the Typing category and the Packaging category on the Python Discourse for typing and packaging PEPs, respectively.
 If the PEP authors are unsure of the best venue, the PEP Sponsor and PEP editors can advise them accordingly.